ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update2.md

 #### Future Plans
 - For the remainder of this quarter, we plan to refine our packages and vignettes even more, while adding more in-depth descriptions and other important metadata about our packages.
 To do this, we will need to know our datasets inside and out and understand every nuance.
 - Start deciding which datasets we will import to our final product and map out a plan of how to best collaborate on this.
+- For next quarter, we will map out the best route to merge all of our individual packages into one, master package.